 Decide What Fixtures Will Work Best for Your Outdoor Space

 There are many categories of available exterior lighting fixtures that can be used in a variety of ways.
-In addition to the lamp post, pendant, ceiling fixture and wall sconce, other categories of outdoor lighting are becoming more popular, such as bollard lights (which are vertical posts, typically between 40” and 44” high and are used to increase visibility along architectural paths, steps or long driveways), path lights (which have a similar function to bollards, but they’re smaller in stature), and uplights (for highlighting greenery, water features or flagpoles).
+In addition to the lamp post, pendant, ceiling fixture and outdoor wall sconce, other categories of outdoor lighting are becoming more popular, such as bollard lights (which are vertical posts, typically between 40” and 44” high and are used to increase visibility along architectural paths, steps or long driveways), path lights (which have a similar function to bollards, but they’re smaller in stature), and uplights (for highlighting greenery, water features or flagpoles).

 Figure Out Your Outdoor Lighting Style

 Do you want your outdoor lights to mimic the style of your indoor lighting in order to connect the two?
 Do you have a completely different architectural home exterior and want to accentuate that instead?
 Or, do you want to take the minimalist approach, so the fixtures almost disappear?
 Lighting styles, just like furniture and home accessories, are vast, from Modern and Art Deco to Cape Cod and French Provincial—and many more.
 The greatest exterior lighting development during recent years is that technology has advanced it to be just as decorative and varied as lighting fixtures indoors.
 So, you will definitely find something to achieve your desired outdoor lighting style.

 Keep an Eye on Outdoor Lighting Ratings